-How to Paint an American Flag for 4th of July
+How to Paint a DIY American Flag for the 4th of July

 Our American flag is so precious, and, in some form, is always part of our patriotic decorations.